derrynknife/SurPyval/docs/Parametric SurPyval Modelling.rst

 .. code:: text

-    (127.32704868357536, 0.7105357186212391)
+    [127.32704868   0.71053572]

 With the plot:

 .. image:: images/surpyval-modelling-8.png
     :align: center

 You can see now that the model fits the data much better, but also that the beta parameter is actually below 1.
 This shows that ignoring the left-truncated data in parametric estimation can lead to errors in prediction.

+Right truncated
+^^^^^^^^^^^^^^^

-This example can be continued for right-truncated data as well.
+The example from above can be continued for right-truncated data as well.

 .. code:: python

+    import numpy as np
+    import surpyval as surv

     np.random.seed(10)
     x = surv.Normal.random(100, mu=100, sigma=10)